landlab/landlab-rest/README.rst

     $ python ./server.py

-(note: you might need to use: sudo python ./server.py)
+(note: depending on the port, you might need to use:
+`sudo python ./server.py`)

 Look at the line containing `Serving on` to see what host and port the server is running on.
 Alternatively, you can use the `--host` and `--port`